kevinaud/onboard-v2/README.md

 > Tip: run `./setup.sh --mode wsl-guest` **inside** your WSL distribution to execute the WSL-specific workflow.

+When the onboarding binary launches it renders a Spectre.Console welcome banner, walks through each step with spinner-driven status updates, and concludes with a completion summary table that highlights executed, skipped, and failed steps (including skip reasons).

 ## Command-line modes

 The compiled onboarding binary auto-detects the host platform.
 When running inside a WSL distribution you must explicitly select the guest workflow: